-Anna Katharina Wildermuth, born in 1991 in Frankfurt, is a German violinist und chamber musician.
+Born in 1991 in Frankfurt, Anna Katharina Wildermuth is a German violinist and chamber musician.

-She furthermore acquired vital impulses and support from prestigious musicians as Igor Ozim, Christian Tetzlaff, Tanja Becker-Bender, Heime Müller, Gerhard Schulz, and the Ensemble Modern.
+She has received musical encouragement and inspiration from such renowned musicians as Igor Ozim, Christian Tetzlaff, Tanja Becker-Bender, Heime Müller, Gerhard Schulz, and the Ensemble Modern.

-Anna Katharina Wildermuth plays a violin of the Turin master violin maker Joannes Franciscus Pressenda from the year 1843 which is generously provided by the Anna Ruths Foundation.
+Anna Katharina Wildermuth plays an instrument made in 1843 by the Turin violin maker Joannes Franciscus Pressenda which has been generously made available to her by the Anna Ruths Foundation.

-She is a member and co-founder of the Aris Quartett.
+She is a member and co-founder of the Aris Quartet.